Parents confront Plum School Board about attack on daughter

 He said the district suspended the assailant and she was cited by police.

-The Salernos, nor district officials or police publicly identified the alleged attacker.
+Neither the Salernos, district officials nor police publicly identified the alleged attacker.

 “If you allow this student to return to this school, this will just be another punch in the face of my daughter by you,” Chad Salerno told district officials.
 “I'm here for justice for my daughter and for all students in this district.
 Review your (disciplinary) policy.
 Follow your policy.”

-Several board members apologized to the Salernos and were shocked to hear about the incident.
+Several board members apologized to the Salernos and said they were shocked to hear about the incident.

 “It breaks my heart that your daughter is distressed and we see you are distressed,” board member Vicky Roessler said.